miketheman10/car-finder/README.md

 Docker Compose builds both images and starts both containers.
 Backend:

-Runs on port 3001 inside the container, exposed to the host on port 3001.
+Runs on port 3001 inside the container (for Docker) or via Cloudflare Worker.
-Serves API endpoints (e.g., /api/cars).
+Serves API endpoints such as `/api/cars` for the sample dataset.
 Frontend:

 React app is built into static files and served by Nginx on port 80 inside the container, mapped to port 3000 on the host.